KandidatarbeteSubatFys/TransferFrom2018To2019/Tutorials/ConvolutionTutorial/README.md

-Information on how to use the convolution_tutorial.py script is in the pdf file.
+Information on how to do the tutorial is in the pdf file.